Diagonal property and weak point property of higher rank divisors and certain Hilbert schemes

 Before mentioning the results obtained in this paper more specifically, let us fix some notations which we are going to use repeatedly.
 We denote by $\mathbb{C}$ the field of complex numbers.
 In this paper, by $C$ we always mean a smooth projective curve over $\mathbb{C}$.
 The notation $\mathcal{O}_C$ is reserved for the structure sheaf over $C$.
 For a given divisor $D$ on $C$, by $\mathcal{O}_C(D)$ we mean the corresponding line bundle over $C$ and denote its degree by $\deg(D)$.
-By $\Sym^d(C)$ we denote the $d$-th symmetric power of the curve $C$.
+By $\Sym^d(C)$ and $J(C)$ we denote the $d$-th symmetric power of the curve $C$ and the Jacobian variety of degree $0$ line bundles on $C$ respectively.
 For a given positive integer $n$ and a locally free sheaf (equivalently, a vector bundle) $\mathcal{F}$ over $C$, by $\mathcal{F}^n$ we mean the direct sum of $n$ many copies of $\mathcal{F}$.
 By $\Quot^{d}_{\mathcal{G}}$ we denote the Quot scheme parametrizing all torsion quotients of $\mathcal{G}$ having degree $d$, $\mathcal{G}$ being any coherent sheaf on $C$.
 For a given polynomial $P(t)\in \mathbb{Q}[t]$, we denote the Quot scheme parametrizing all torsion quotients of $\mathcal{G}$ having Hilbert polynomial $P(t)$ by $\Quot^{P}_{\mathcal{G}}$.